 Washington Community Scholars’ Center

 A semester with WCSC includes cross-cultural credit, class time, and community living, challenging students personally and professionally.
-Apply now for Spring 2015, Summer 2015, or Fall 2015!
+Apply now for Summer 2015, Fall 2015, or Spring 2016!

 Internships for any major

 Work part-time at a meaningful internship in any major, including the sciences, the arts, and pre-professional programs.
 Explore a job field that interests you while contributing to the community.
 Internship locations include congressional offices, grassroots organizations, for-profit companies, news outlets, museums, schools, health clinics, and more.
 DC is the unofficial “internship capital of the United States,” so WCSC students often work alongside other students, making connections and developing friendships that often last a lifetime.